Triddana: History

 Triddana was founded in early 2011, in Buenos Aires, Argentina.
-Their music is usually branded as a combination of heavy metal and European Nordic "Celtic music" and/or folk, in that it combines conventional rock instruments with traditional Celtic instruments (Highland bagpipes, Irish tin whistle, etc.).
+Their music is usually branded as a combination of heavy metal and European "Celtic music" and/or folk, in that it combines conventional rock instruments with traditional Celtic instruments (Highland bagpipes, Irish tin whistle, etc.).
 This band's songwriting style is different from most bands also considered folk metal, featuring clean singing and a more melodic sound.

 In early 2011 four of the six members of Skiltron announced their departure from the band, after irreconcilable differences with the remaining members.
 In March of that same year, the band was featured in the FM radio program "Tiempos Violentos", hosted by César Fuentes Rodriguez, where they announced Triddana, simultaneously with the release of their first song "The Beginning".
 During the course of the following months, they released more songs on their social networks and completed their first official EP (also titled "The Beginning").
 Later that year, Ranz joined the band as a drummer.
 Their first live concert took place a week later in their home city of Buenos Aires, at the "Asbury Rock" venue on 10 March.
 After their live debut, they concentrated on the production of their first album, "Ripe for Rebellion".
 The album's release concert took place in Salón Reducci on 8 December 2012, which was positively reviewed by media from different parts of the world.
 In April 2013, the band performed at "The Roxy Live!" venue, where they presented to their audience their first official videoclip, for the song "The Beginning".

 In the following years, many concerts in Buenos Aires and other parts of Argentina followed, continuing to build their reputation as a solid and visually stunning live act.
 Meanwhile, the band was already working on new songs for their next full-length album.
 During this time, Fornés took on the double role of singer and guitarist, after Valdez departed to focus on his other projects.
 "The Power & the Will" was released in December 2015, through the German label Power Prog, which proved a landmark for the band, both because of the worldwide release, and also because of eventual announcement of their first shows in European lands.
 The official videoclip for the song "When the Enemy's Close" was also released in their YouTube channel and social network accounts in this time, which featured the guest participation of the famous cosplay artist Lilia Lemoine.